Godzilla vs. Kong: Post-production

 Co-producer Tamara Kent was in charge of guiding the post-production schedule and delivering the visual effects on time and under budget.
 Moving Picture Company (MPC), Scanline VFX, and Weta Digital were hired to create the visual effects.
 Kent stated that the effects could not be done with only two effects studios due to the short time given at the time.
 Kent noted that one consideration given was to have animation work divided via monsters: one company gets Godzilla, while the other gets Kong.
-However, that idea was dropped because it "didn't make sense", Kent explained, "they would need to be created by the same team in shots where they fought.
+That idea was dropped because it "didn't make sense", Kent explained, "they would need to be created by the same team in shots where they fought.
 So we divided things by location."
 MPC animated parts of the Hong Kong sequence, Weta animated all of the Hollow Earth sequences, and Scanline animated a majority of the Hong Kong sequence and all of the film's water environments.
 The effects were originally due in December 2019.
-However, the film's delay to a then-November 2020 release date granted the effects team more time.
+The film's delay to a then-November 2020 release date granted the effects team more time.
 Wingard noted that this gave them more "flexibility" to get the effects "right" due to the film's "980 complicated effects shots".

 In April 2021, Wingard verified that there was enough footage for a potential five hour version.
-However, Wingard iterated that he had intended for the film to be two hours or under, adding, "For me, this is the version that worked the best, and I don't see any reason to do a director's cut.
+He iterated that he had intended for the film to be two hours or under, adding, "For me, this is the version that worked the best, and I don't see any reason to do a director's cut.
 So yeah, could I make an extremely long director's cut?
 Absolutely.
 But I would never want to...
 For better or worse, this is my movie."